Last revised:

 Is there any evidence that icing the testicles improves fertility?

-According to Dr. Ghayda, the short answer is “no, these devices are not necessary.”
-He advises that there is no evidence that decreasing the temperature of the testicles with ice packs will improve sperm production.
-The exception may be very specific situations such as cases of undescended testicles.
+According to Dr. Ghayda, the short answer is no. “These devices are not necessary,” he says.
+There is no evidence that decreasing the temperature of the testicles with ice packs will improve sperm production.
+(The exception may be very specific situations, such as cases of undescended testicles.)4

 What about testosterone and cold showers?

-Despite the myth that “cold showers improve testosterone levels,” there’s no evidence that cooling or icing the testicles affects testosterone.
-Research shows that exposure to cooler temperatures may be associated with lower testosterone levels.
+Despite the myth that “cold showers improve testosterone levels,” there’s no evidence that cooling or icing the testicles affects testosterone, a hormone that’s crucial for sperm production.
+Research shows that exposure to cooler temperatures may be associated with lower testosterone levels.6 One study found that cold exposure after exercise actually reduced testosterone levels among 19-year-old men.7

 The bottom line on icing your balls: No clear benefit

-Sure, lengthy scorching-hot showers, baths, or jacuzzis daily will potentially harm your sperm quality and production.
-But, having cold showers or placing ice packs on your testicles will not necessarily have any benefit at all.
+Taking long hot showers, baths, or jacuzzis daily can potentially harm your sperm quality and production.
+But taking cold showers or placing ice packs on your testicles won’t necessarily provide any benefit.

-You also need to be careful with placing an ice pack on any part of the body.
+It’s important to exercise caution when placing an ice pack on any part of the body.
 If not used correctly, placing an ice pack directly on the skin can lead to ice burns and even frostbite.
 If you decide to use an ice pack at home, never put it directly on the skin.
 Always cover the ice pack with a cloth or towel.

 Improve your sperm quality by reducing heat exposure

 Evidence shows that too much heat exposure regularly can damage your sperm.
 Exactly how often and how much remains unknown.
-But, if you have fertility concerns and sit in a hot tub every day, you might want to lessen the frequency.
+But if you have fertility concerns, are trying to conceive, or just want to improve your sperm health, you might want to reduce your exposure to extreme heat.

 Dr. Ghayda recommends: